Athlete's Foot: start your consultation

 You are more likely to get athlete's foot if you:

-Scratching the infected skin, then touching other parts of your body can spread the infection.
+Scratching the infected skin and then touching other parts of your body can spread the infection.
 Therefore, it is very important to avoid scratching and clean your hands regularly.

 This contagious fungal infection typically affects the skin between the toes or on the soles of the feet.